Sasolburg - Twelve people implicated in last week's unrest in Sasolburg appeared in the local magistrate's court on Tuesday, said Free State police.

-They were arrested on Monday and Tuesday during violent protests over the proposal to merge the Metsimaholo local municipality in Sasolburg with the Ngwathe municipality, under which Parys falls.
+About 200 protesters were arrested last Monday and Tuesday during violent protests against a proposal to merge the Metsimaholo local municipality in Sasolburg with the Ngwathe municipality, under which Parys falls.